 Area Responsibilities General • Facilitate the management of inpatients commensurate with and appropriate to the house officer's skill level; Manage the assessment and admission of acute and elective patients under the care of his/her team.
-Undertake clinical responsibilities as directed by the Registrar or Consultant, also organise relevant investigations, ensure the results are followed up, sighted and signed; • Be responsible, under the supervision of the Registrar and/or Consultant, to review inpatients on a daily basis on weekdays. • Maintain a high standard of communication with patients, patients' families and staff.
+Undertake clinical responsibilities as directed by the Registrar or Consultant, also organise relevant investigations, ensure the results are followed up, sighted and signed; Be responsible, under the supervision of the Registrar and/or Consultant, to review inpatients on a daily basis on weekdays. • Maintain a high standard of communication with patients, patients' families and staff. • Inform registrars/consultants of the status of patients especially if there is an

-Area Responsibilities • Inform registrars/consultants of the status of patients especially if there is an unexpected event; • Liaise with other staff members, departments, and General Practitioners in the management of in-patients. • Communicate with patients and (as appropriate) their families about patients' illness and treatment Prepare required paperwork on Friday prior to known or likely weekend discharges.
+Area Responsibilities unexpected event; • Liaise with other staff members, departments, and General Practitioners in the management of in-patients. • Communicate with patients and (as appropriate) their families about patients' illness and treatment Prepare required paperwork on Friday prior to known or likely weekend discharges.
 Attend handover, Team and departmental meetings as required. • Between the hours of 2200 - 0800 an "after hours team" is in operation.
-During this period of time House Officers work generically across General Medicine, Medical Specialties, Older People's Health and Mental Health Services on a "first past the post system".
-House Officers will be assigned a home team and supervisor, however, are allocated to the Medicine service as a whole, with workload reviewed daily and shared across the House Officer positions.
-Acute admitting • Assess patients assigned by the admitting Registrar.
+During this period of time House Officers work generically across General Medicine, Medical Specialties, Older People's Health and Mental Health Services on a "first past the post system". • Acute admitting • Assess patients assigned by the admitting Registrar.
 Take a history, perform an examination then formulate and initiate a management plan in consultation with the Registrar or Consultant. • Respond to referrals by other health professionals to assess and treat inpatients under the care of other medical teams, services or after-hours team as per the attached roster.
 On-Duty • When On Duty, be at the recognised workplace for the purpose of carrying out house officer duties.
 Administratio n • Be responsible for the accuracy and completeness of reports, patient notes and other official documentation written by the house officer.
 Ensure legible notes are written in patient charts at all times.
-All prescriptions and notes are to be signed, with a printed name and locator number legibly recorded. • Provide patients on their discharge from the Service with a clinical summary, prescription and follow-up appointment if so required. • At the direction of the Clinical Director, assist with operational research in order to enhance the performance of the Service; • Obtain informed consent for procedures within the framework of the Medical Council guidelines which state: 1.
-"The practitioner who is providing treatment is responsible for obtaining informed consent beforehand for their patient.
+All prescriptions and notes are to be signed, with a printed name and locator number legibly recorded. • Provide patients on their discharge from the Service with a clinical summary, prescription and follow-up appointment if so required. • At the direction of the Clinical Director, assist with operational research in order to enhance the performance of the Service; Obtain informed consent for procedures within the framework of the Medical Council guidelines which state: "The practitioner who is providing treatment is responsible for obtaining informed consent beforehand for their patient.
 The Medical Council believes that the responsibility for obtaining consent always lies with the consultant - as the one performing the procedure, they must ensure the necessary information is communicated and discussed."
-2. "Council believes that obtaining informed consent is a skill best learned by the house surgeon observing consultants and experienced registrars in the clinical setting.
+"Council believes that obtaining informed consent is a skill best learned by the house surgeon observing consultants and experienced registrars in the clinical setting.
 Probationers should not take informed consent where they do not feel competent to do so."